15 Types of Truffles to Try on Your Next Dish (If You Can Find Them)

 All these truffles have different characteristics and harvesting periods, and it may also be a challenge to identify which is which.

-So, in this blog post, our experts have come up with the most common truffle varieties and their characteristics that'll help you better understand their origin and use.
+Here our team has come up with the most common truffle varieties and their characteristics that'll help you better understand their origin and use.

 15 Types of Truffles

-Here, in this section, you'll know about the different types of truffles and their characteristics to help you distinguish the best one according to your choice.
+Here, in this section, you'll learn all about the edible varieties of truffles and their characteristics to help you distinguish the best one according to your choice.
 The reality is there's over 140 truffle species but not all of them (actually very few) have value for us humans.
 Let's look at those in particular.